situnamrit/HackNITR-HealthCare-DigitalIndia-nCoronaTracking-nCOVID19/README.md

+A pdf resource from John Hokins University speaks out of the following information

-In December, 2019, a local outbreak of pneumonia of initially unknown cause was detected in Wuhan (Hubei, China), and was quickly determined to be
+"""In December, 2019, a local outbreak of pneumonia of initially unknown cause was detected in Wuhan (Hubei, China), and was quickly determined to be